medic/cht-docs/content/en/apps/examples/direct-to-patient.md

 {{< figure src="user_hierarchy.png"  link="user_hierarchy.png" alt="Users and hierarchy example" title="" class="left col-9">}}

-### VMMC direct messaging workflows
+### VMMC direct-to-patient texting workflows

 #### 1. Patient automated check-in workflow to support patient care

 Eligible male clients with access to phones are registered on CHT to enable them receive daily check-in texts to help track the condition of the clients for 13 days after the circumcision.
 After the registration, the VMMC clients receive a registration text message confirming that they have enrolled in the text messaging follow up intervention.
 It is also possible for two household members belonging to the same household to be registered on CHT to be receiving texts using the same phone number.
-Clients registered on CHT will receive preconfigured bidirectional daily follow up texts to check on their condition and clients respond to the check in texts by informing the Site Nurse whether they are experiencing any potential adverse effects.
-Clients with potential adverse effects are followed up by facility Nurses and guided or referred to a health facility to be able to receive further care.
+Clients registered on CHT receive preconfigured bidirectional daily follow up texts to check on their condition and clients respond to the check in texts by informing the Site Nurse whether they are experiencing any potential adverse effects.
+Clients who report potential adverse effects are followed up by facility Nurses and guided or referred to a health facility to be able to receive further care.
 {{< figure src="automated_check_in.png"  link="automated_check_in.png" alt="Patient automated check-in SMS workflows" title="" class="col-9">}}
 #### 2. Escalated workflow to generate tasks on CHT